AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 <center><i>Maybe</i> this door was actually locked.</center>

 [[Characters/Sayo\|Sayo]] pretends to find a letter, which she actually secretly had on her person.
-The contents are mocking Jessica's parents, but the language is was vague enough that it would have worked no matter which of the cousins read it first, she just happened to get there before anyone else.
+The contents are mocking Jessica's parents, but the language is vague enough that it would have worked no matter which of the cousins read it first, she just happened to get there before anyone else.

 The letter triggers Jessica's asthma and she heads stumbling to her room. [[Characters/Sayo\|Sayo]] sends Godha away before helping her reach the destination, and then...